Marist Ivy Street Invitational

 Policy

 I haven't judged a lot of policy debates.
 I'm more comfortable with a little slower speed since I don't hear a lot of debates on the topic.
-I'm ok with most any time of argumentation, but I'm less likely to vote on theory arguments than K or Case arguments.
+I'm okay with almost any argumentation, but I'm less likely to vote on theory arguments than K or Case arguments.
 Add me to your email chains.

 Lincoln Douglas